 As their name implies, quotation marks enclose a quotation or direct speech, but also a literal title or a name.
 Another common use of quotation marks is to indicate ironic or apologetic words, and to signal unusual usage of specific words.
 You can use single and double quotes; the latter are preferred in the United States.
 Most importantly, you should always match opening and closing quotation marks.
 When quoting within a quotation, alternate single and double quotation marks.

-Although you can enter quotation marks with dedicated key combinations, these days most applications—especially text editors and desktop publishing software—automatically convert straight or “dumb” quotes into curly or “smart” quotes during text entry.
+Although you can enter quotation marks with dedicated key combinations, these days most applications— text editors and desktop publishing software— convert straight or “dumb” quotes into curly or “smart” quotes during text entry.

 In InDesign, this control is called Use Typographer’s Quotes and lives in the Type pane of the Preferences dialog box.
 You can enable or disable this preference at any time by pressing Command-Option-Shift-quote (or Ctrl-Alt-Shift-quote in Windows).